teambit/docs/docs/getting-started/create-workspace.md

 ### Workspace directory structure
-By default, [directory structure in the Workspace](/workspace/directory-structure) is structured in [Scopes](/scope/overview), which help define team boundaries and ownership as well as namespaces which are helpful for organizing and configuring Components.
+By default, [directory structure in the Workspace](/workspace/directory-structure) is structured in [Scopes](/scope/overview), which help define team boundaries and ownership as well as [Namespaces](/components/namespaces) which are helpful for organizing and configuring Components.
 Every Component is in its own [Component Directory](/workspace/component-directory).
 Workspaces can be scaled over time, include new components or distributed to more Workspaces for more teams to take ownership over specific features.
 To learn more on [Repository Architecture head over here](/understanding-bit/repository-architecture).

 ```bash